NixOS/nix/doc/manual/src/command-ref/nix-shell.md

 location.
 The tarball must include a single top-level directory containing at least a file named `default.nix`.

-If the derivation defines the variable `shellHook`, it will be evaluated after `$stdenv/setup` has been sourced.
+If the derivation defines the variable `shellHook`, it will be run after `$stdenv/setup` has been sourced.
 Since this hook is not executed by regular Nix builds, it allows you to perform initialisation specific to `nix-shell`.
 For example, the derivation attribute